It is 5 years since my last blog post.

 In that time there has never been a more challenging time to be a Lib Dem, apart from in the 1950s when the Liberal party almost died.

 We can see from what the government is doing today that the Lib Dems did perform a useful role in Coalition in moderating the Tories.
 Even so, the reputation and the appeal of the Liberal Democrats has taken a battering.
 Some policies that should not have seen the light of day got through and the Lib Dems have a difficult legacy to deal with as they now hope to recover.
-The election of Tim Farron as a new leader has given a new hope to those of us on the left of the party, upon which he has only partially delivered.

 His majority was small and his strategy all along has been to try and keep the party united and this probably accounts for his record so far.
 He was able to oppose the Tory welfare cuts with conviction and he has made tackling inequality - not just social mobility - a priority.
 How that fits in with austerity economics and what our take on it is remains to be seen.
 On the other hand he has supported Trident replacement and air strikes in Syria.